metagraph-dev/metagraph/docs/user_guide/resolver.rst

     >>> r.algos.cluster.triangle_count(g)
     5

-This code compared the type of ``g`` against the concrete algorithms registered for ``triangle_count``.
+This code compares the type of ``g`` against the concrete algorithms registered for ``triangle_count``.
-If the type of ``g`` was an exact match for the signature of one of the algorithms, it was called.
+If the type of ``g`` was an exact match for the signature of one of the algorithms, the resolver calls that algorithm.
 Otherwise, a translation path from ``g`` to the required type in one of the algorithms was found, called, and then the algorithm was run.

 To understand this visually, suppose a user calls ``algo`` and passes in a NetworkX graph object.
 The system must find concrete versions of ``algo`` which are reachable via translation pathways.